kapilsharma/AngularQuickNotes/04-CourseProject.md

 # Course Project

 Making a practical application is always helpful while learning some new programming language or a framework.
-The application we make while learning need not to ba a client project.
+The application we make while learning need not to be a client project.
 We can be our own client and think about an application, that we can use.
 Thus, to maximize our learning, we will be making an application, that we may use in our daily life.

 ## Getting things done